interisti/xs-material-icons-generator/README.md

 # material-icons-generator-plugin
-This plugin help you to set material design icons to your Android project.
+This plugin help you to set material design icons to your Android project in Xamarin Studio.

 Inspired by https://github.com/konifar/android-material-design-icon-generator-plugin